Independiente de Cañete

 Club Atlético Independiente (sometimes referred as Independiente de Cañete) is a Peruvian football club, playing in the city of Cañete, Lima, Peru.

 History

 The Club Atlético Independiente was founded on August 30, 1938.

-In 2004 Copa Perú, the club classified to the National Stage, but was eliminated by Olímpico Somos Perú in the Round of 16.
+In 2004 Copa Perú, the club qualified to the National Stage, but was eliminated by Olímpico Somos Perú in the Round of 16.

-In 2006 Copa Perú, the club classified to the Departamental Stage, but was eliminated by Jesús del Valle in the Semifinals.
+In 2006 Copa Perú, the club qualified to the Departamental Stage, but was eliminated by Jesús del Valle in the Semifinals.

-In 2018 Copa Perú, the club classified to the Departamental Stage, but was eliminated by Defensor Laure Sur in the Quarterfinals.
+In 2018 Copa Perú, the club qualified to the Departamental Stage, but was eliminated by Defensor Laure Sur in the Quarterfinals.

 Rivalries

 Independiente has had a long-standing rivalry with local club Walter Ormeño.